GargHitesh/GargHitesh/README.md

 # Hey there 👋 , I’m Hitesh Garg
-- 👨🏻‍💻 A Salesforce Enthusiast, who loves to built custom solutions on the Salesforce Platform.
+- 👨🏻‍💻 A Salesforce Enthusiast, who loves building custom solutions on the Salesforce Platform.
-- 😊 I'm currently building cool stuff at MTX Group INC. as a Salesforce Developer.
+- 😊 I'm currently developing cool stuff at MTX Group INC. as a Salesforce Developer.
 - 📫 How to reach me : [LinkedIn](https://www.linkedin.com/in/hiteshgarg98/) or [Twitter](https://twitter.com/h_4_hitesh)

 <!---